mojofunk/alta-doc/LIBMOJO-TODO.md

 Prevent any mojo headers being included directly?
 Only include mojo.hpp?

-Use Glib::Module and remove mojo/utils/library? or rename mojo::Library to
-mojo::Module and mojo::Module to mojo::Mojule.
-No too hard to differentiate when saying them.
+Move GlibLibrary functionality to libgleam?

+Move all glib dependent code to libgleam? but don't expose dependence via libmojo

 Add ardour/jack_utils code to JackAudioDriverModule to get devices

 Merge Worker/ApplicationWorker with gleam::dispatcher?

-Rename ApplicationWorker FunctorDispatcher and inherit from gleam::ManualDispatcher
+Rename ApplicationWorker FunctorDispatcher and inherit from gleam::ManualDispatcher?

 include facility for startup messages during initialization? using mojo::log

 ## Modules

 Make a generic module infrastructure for libmojo, modules may include

+Should mojo-core know about the module types and related classes or should each module type be in a separate directory with implementations?

 Audio/Processor module